rogerhu/compsci_guides/Contributing-Guidelines.md

  * Focus on the 80% most valuable cases.
 Avoid tangents or "20%" information except at the bottom of the guide.
  * Leverage progressively revealed code snippets to simulate "working through solutions" by showing stages as a final solution is completed (with an explanation between stages) to help create an "aha" moment.
  * Leverage code comments that clearly highlight key elements of the algorithm or data structure code.
+ * Try to make any introductory examples used relatable and accessible to as wide an audience as possible.

 ### Avoid these pitfalls (⚠️):